Vera027/TodoList/README.md

-#  Build a To-do app using Django
+#  Build a Todo list app with Django